mahdisadeghi222/my-research-project/README.md

 # my-research-project
 We did the manuscript titled "Resilience of Iranian Red Crescent Aid Workers during Disasters: A Directed Content Analysis Study" for consideration for publication in the Journal of Disasters.
-This research explores the resilience factors of aid workers in the Iranian Red Crescent during disaster
+This research explores the resilience factors of aid workers in the Iranian Red Crescent during disasters.
+The overall results of our study eventually led to the identification of eight elements of resilience in disaster aid workers